learn-co-curriculum/skills-based-js-intro-to-functions/README.md

 function doNothing() {}
 ```

 As you can see, when we declare a function, we start with the `function` keyword, followed by a name for the function (it's `doNothing` above), followed by a pair of parentheses.
 Then we have a pair of curly braces.
-The above function, as it's name implies, doesn't do much.
+The above function, as its name implies, doesn't do much.
 Copy the function into your browser's console and then run it by typing the function name followed by two parentheses: `doNothing()`.

 ...